 - Color-coded rags.
 I’m not a hugely clean person, but I do like to keep my kitchen counter rags separate from my dusting and toilet rags!
 I suggest tearing up 2-3 different colored t-shirts and designating a color for each different function.

 - Twist sponges.
 I was really disappointed to find they’re now wrapped in plastic, but I still think they’re value outweighs that plastic wrapping.
 These are 100% plant-based so I just throw them in my compost pile once they’re dead.
 I use them on dishes and then dirtier floor work until they start to disintegrate.
 I buy them on Amazon, but they are occasionally available at Kroger.

 - Circle scrubber.
 I like this guy for deep scrubbing.
 It’s great for scrubbing the sink as I angrily consider what idiot would ever think white kitchen sinks were a good idea.
 Like a bamboo toothbrush, you’ll have to remove the bristles as they’re not 100% natural, but I’ve had this guy for a long time and haven’t yet needed to get rid of it.

 - Bottle brush.
 I resisted buying one of these for so long because I thought they were useless, but I picked one up on the clearance rack at TJ Maxx and have never looked back.
 If you use a lot of jars or bottles, this can be a lifesaver for scrubbing out all the hard-to-reach stuff.
 I have just the large brush from a Kleen Kanteen set (why it was on sale) that works really well.

-And now I leave you with all these recipes!
+And now I leave you with all these cleaning product recipes!
 Happy cleaning!
 (Or as happy as cleaning can be.)